mxm0z/awesome-intelligence-writing/README.md

 ---
 #### Contribute <3

 There are little public resources about this specific topic.
-Please feel free to contribute on this project, either by sending a PR or sending me a message at ygormaximo@pm.me with suggestions of additional resources.
+Please feel free to contribute on this project, either by sending a PR or shooting me an email at intelwriting.fm7ja@passinbox.com with suggestions of additional resources.

 ---